 Rimini is the main centre of a 50km long urban agglomeration, from Cervia to Gabicce Mare.
-It includes seaside resorts of Cesenatico, Gatteo a Mare, Bellaria-Igea Marina, Riccione, Misano Adriatico and Cattolica.
+It includes the seaside resorts of Cesenatico, Gatteo a Mare, Bellaria-Igea Marina, Riccione, Misano Adriatico and Cattolica.
 There are approximately 300000 people living in this area that resembles one big city.
 However, these smaller towns maintain their identity.
-When you travel through the area, the only way for you to know where one town finishes and where the other one starts is if you check the road signs.
+When you travel through the area, the only way for you to know where one town finishes and where the other one starts is by checking the road signs.
 They will tell you where you are.

-I have been to Rimini almost as many times as I have been to Riccione.
+I’ve been to Rimini almost as many times as I’ve been to Riccione.
 My most recent visit was in August.
 It takes approximately 15-20 minutes from Riccione to Rimini by car.
-It is because of such proximity that I always take the opportunity to visit Rimini and to go for a walk around its historical centre.
+It’s because of such proximity that I always take the opportunity to visit Rimini and its historical centre.

 The old part of Rimini is beautiful.
-Every time that I am there, I enjoy myself.
-I go for a coffee or to eat something in one of the bars in its magnificent squares with marvellous medieval palaces.
-However, I have never really stayed in Rimini.
-Every time when I was there, it was either just for a morning or an afternoon visit.
-But, I went to numerous different restaurants, bars and coffee shops.
-I wandered around mysterious narrow streets and explored hidden corners.
+Every time when I am there, I enjoy myself.
+I go for coffee or to eat something in one of the bars in its magnificent squares, adorned by medieval palaces.
+However, I’ve never really stayed in Rimini.
+Every time when I went there, it was either a morning or an afternoon visit.
+But, I’ve been to many different restaurants, bars and coffee shops.
+I wandered along its mysterious narrow streets and explored its hidden corners.
 Rimini’s incredible beauty captivated me each time.

 The historical part of Rimini is small and you can see everything in a couple of hours.
-If you happen to be anywhere on the Rivera Romagnola, I suggest that you visit Rimini, it is a real gem.
+If you happen to be anywhere on the Rivera Romagnola, I suggest that you visit Rimini, it’s a real gem.

-Usually, all visitors to Rimini arrive to the 27 BC monument dedicated to the Emperor Augustus that, together with the Tiberius Bridge, is a symbol of Rimini – The Arch of Augustus (Arco di Augusto).
+Usually, all visitors to Rimini arrive to the 27 BC monument dedicated to the Emperor Augustus which is, together with the Tiberius Bridge, the symbol of Rimini – The Arch of Augustus (Arco di Augusto).
 This is where Rimini’s main street – Corso d’Augusto – starts.
-The main peculiarity of this arch is that the archway is very large, especially for the gate from that period.
+The main peculiarity of this arch is that the archway is very large, especially for the gate from that period of time.
 The Augustus’ peaceful policy – Pax Romana – implied no danger of attack and there was no need to close the gate.

 In 1875, an earthquake ruined the top of the tower.
 It was restored in 1933.
 The 1562 clock overlooks the perpetual calendar, assembled in 1750.
 Terracotta panels decorate the tower that depicts zodiacal signs, months and lunar phases.